 It’s also excellent to cook with since it has a high flash point and a light taste.

-If exercising or weight training try combining coconut oil to a smoothie, pre-workout shake, or keto snack.
+If exercising or weight training try combining coconut oil to a smoothie, pre-workout shake, or a low carb keto snack.

 Alternatively sprinkle on top of veggies, fish, chicken, or meat to hit that high-fat consumption.

-Coconut oil is also different in that it promptly switches between a solid and liquid states depending on the temperature.
+Coconut oil is also different in that it promptly switches between a solid and liquid state depending on the temperature.

 Simply spoon some into a jar, and you can take it anywhere with you.

 For a quick rich dessert or post workout keto snack, melt some coconut oil with some water, and mix with your preferred whey protein for an easy hit of healthy fats!

-Remember supplements are to help support you during your keto-adaptation phase and help you in the long term.
+Remember supplements are to help support you during your keto-adaptation phase and assist you in the long term.

-Whatever supplements you choose to take be sure not to neglect nutrition.
+Whatever low carb supplements you choose to take be sure not to neglect nutrition.
 Just be sure the above will aid you’re transitioning to a ketogenic diet.

-Let us know what your favorite supplements are and if you have any questions below.
+Let us know what your favorite supplements for ketosis are and if you have any questions below.